-Pinangat na Talimusak (maned goby, mullet or goby fish.), smallish freshwater/river fish best stewed in lots of tomatoes, onions, garlic, ginger and some vinegar.
+Pinangat na Talimusak (maned goby, mullet or goby fish, jumping goby, batlungan in bicol, halungan, ilongan, kibot in Bataan, Piyagot, or Piyosan in other native Filipino language), smallish freshwater/river fish, (it moves very fast) is best stewed in lots of tomatoes, onions, garlic, ginger and some vinegar.

 Talimusak recipe is among the favorite native Filipino recipe, cooked from different provinces in the Philippines.
 In general, it is called talimusak in Tagalog, variably called birut, bukto, even palileng, or mori, and udingan, ipusan, in Aklan they call it piyagot, piyosan, ilongan, halungan, tanga, kibot in Bataan, batlungan in Bicol etc. It’s actually mullet or goby fish.), smallish freshwater or river fish best stewed in lots of tomatoes, onions, garlic, ginger and some vinegar.